-<Project ID><MemberOUS_UID>001_of_001.tar

-<Project ID><MemberOUS_UID>auxiliary.tar

-member<MemberOUS_UID>README.txt.tar

-As of Cycle 7, the archive is offering the possibility to download individual product files.
-The auxiliary tar file contains calibration tables, logs, scripts, and quality assurance reports, while the tar file marked with 001_of_001 contains the FITS product files of the target and possibly the calibrators.
-The README file contains a description of what is delivered and how to work with it.
-Optionally, the user may decide to download also the uncalibrated raw data and these will appear as tar files named where ExecBlock_UID indicates the unique ID that identifies the execution block, since one tar file will be available per execution.
-By untarring any of the tar files in a delivery package, the user will find that a directory tree is built as described in the next section.

 '''

+<Project ID><MOUS_UID>001_of_001.tar

+<Project ID><MOUS_UID>auxiliary.tar

+member <MOUS_UID>README.txt.tar

+'''

+The archive offers the possibility to download individual product files.
+The auxiliary tar file contains calibration tables, logs, scripts and quality assurance reports, including the weblog.
+The tar file marked with 001\of\001 contains the FITS product files of the target and possibly the calibrators.
+The README.txt.tar file contains a description of the main actions, categories and files of the ALMA data at the MOUS level.
+Before Cycle 4, the README file was providing information on what is delivered and how to work with it.
+This information has been transferred to the QA2 Report since Cycle 5.

+Optionally, if the user would like to recreate the calibrated data, the user will need to download also the uncalibrated raw data and these will appear as tar files named where EB\UID indicates the unique ID that identifies the execution block, since one tar file will be available per execution.
+By untarring any of the tar files in a delivery package, the user will find that a directory tree is built as described in the next Section.

+'''

-<Project ID><ExecBlock_UID>asdm.sdm.tar
+<Project ID><EB_UID>asdm.sdm.tar

 '''